-The University of Alberta will continue to sustain and develop several innovative programs that leverage the entrepreneurial expertise of researchers, staff, and students within the institution, and create opportunities for learning and impact outside the classroom.
-These include:
+The U of A will continue to sustain and develop several innovative programs that leverage the entrepreneurial expertise of researchers, staff, and students within the institution, and create opportunities for learning and impact outside the classroom.
+These include the following:

-• The Technology Commercialization Centre supports technological entrepreneurship and commercialization planning and assessment.
-The aim is to increase Alberta's entrepreneurial capacity by linking skilled professionals at the science-business interface, and stimulating technology entrepreneurship through partnerships with key stakeholders such as TEC Edmonton, Alberta Innovates-Technology Futures, Enterprise and Advanced Education, NanoAlberta, and Alberta Innovates - Health Solutions.
+- The Technology Commercialization Centre supports technological entrepreneurship and commercialization planning and assessment.
+The aim is to increase Alberta's entrepreneurial capacity by linking skilled professionals at the science-business interface, and stimulating technology entrepreneurship through partnerships with key stakeholders such as TEC Edmonton, Alberta Innovates-Technology Futures, Enterprise and Advanced Education, NanoAlberta, and Alberta Innovates - Health Solutions. - The University of Alberta Venture Catalyst Competition (AVCC) is a student-led effort designed to encourage entrepreneurship among post-secondary students at the U of A. The Technology Commercialization Centre supports and advises this initiative, a feeder into the TEC VenturePrize, as part of a suite of efforts in co-ordination with TEC Edmonton to enhance entrepreneurship on the University of Alberta campus and across the province. - Entrepreneurship 101 is a regular series of workshops and lectures by researchers and professors in the School of Business and the National Institute for Nanotechnology (NINT), assisting post-doctoral fellows in the sciences to develop entrepreneurial skills. - The Undergraduate Research Initiative, now in its third year, creates and facilitates opportunities for undergraduates to engage directly in research and creative activities under the guidance and mentorship of university research leaders.

-- The University of Alberta Venture Catalyst Competition (AVCC) is a student-led effort designed to encourage entrepreneurship amongst post-secondary students at the University of Alberta.
-The Technology Commercialization Centre supports and advises this initiative, a feeder into the TEC VenturePrize, as part of a suite of efforts in coordination with TEC Edmonton to enhance entrepreneurship on the University of Alberta campus and across the province. - Entrepreneurship 101 is a regular series of workshops and lectures by researchers and professors in the School of Business and the National Institute for Nanotechnology (NINT), assisting post-doctoral fellows in the sciences to develop entrepreneurial skills. - The Industry Collaboration Program (ICP) builds upon the services, resources, and networks in industry and at the University of Alberta to provide opportunities for university students seeking real-life applications, work experience, and employment.
-The program also creates a value-added environment for industry seeking skilled innovation services. - The Undergraduate Research Initiative, now in its third year, creates and facilitates opportunities for undergraduates to engage directly in research and creative activities under the guidance and mentorship of university research leaders. - Graduate and Post-doctoral Fellow Professional Development programs prepare graduate students and post-doctoral fellows for both academic and non-academic employment and to be competitive in the global market. - The Community Service Learning program provides students with "hands on" learning experiences by aligning university course assignments with volunteer work in local communities, industry, and non-profit organizations.
+- Graduate and post-doctoral fellow professional development programs prepare graduate students and post-doctoral fellows for both academic and non-academic employment, and prepare them to be competitive in the global market. - The Community Service-Learning program provides students with "hands on" learning experiences by aligning university course assignments with volunteer work in local communities, industry, and non-profit organizations.
 CSL marked its tenth anniversary in 2012, having tripled annual enrolment since 2007 to 750 students in 70 courses and 25 disciplines, and acquiring more than \$2 million in external philanthropic funding. - Professional upgrading continues to be a defining element of the U of A's professional faculties, its Faculty of Extension, and its humanities and sciences core through special programs designed to meet the needs of public and private sector partners.